gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 cobblestones.
 The town's kites still flew, but the tramp of marching feet and the shrill calls of the soldiers whistles were all around.

-Razi never hurried.
+Razi never rushed.
 When he moved, he moved quickly, darting from one shadow to another, but he spent more time listening and waiting than he did in motion.
-Erileine felt a pang of jealousy the first time her teacher held up a hand and made a series of quick signs that sent the thief back the way they had just come.
+Erileine felt another pang of jealousy when her teacher held up a hand and made a series of quick signs that sent the thief back the way they had just come.
 The two clearly knew each other.
 But then why had Razi let the bosun arrest him?